OliverSaba2/conversational_ai/EXPLANATION.md

 relative dates ("tomorrow", "next Friday"), explicit calendar dates in several formats, and a "from Monday to Wednesday" pattern for reschedules.
-Doctor names are checked against a fixed roster of five doctors, with typo tolerance, and don't require the word "Dr." - just saying "George" is enough once we're already in a booking conversation.
+Doctor names are checked against a fixed roster of five doctors, with typo tolerance, and don't require the word "Dr.": just saying "George" is enough once we're already in a booking conversation.

 None of this depends on the sentence being in a fixed order.
 A patient can give the doctor, then the date, then the time, in any order, across any number of messages, and